 The cost of any piece of jewelry depends on the item in question.
 Cremation jewelry is not inherently expensive, though the price point depends on many factors including the type of material(s) used in the design, the level of personalization, and any upgrades added to the piece.

 A simple glass urn pendant can cost as little as $50 while sterling silver or gold-plated options may run closer to $100-150 depending on the size.
-If you'd like to invest in solid 14k gold cremation jewelry, you will need to budget more, including up to $1000.
+If you'd like to invest in solid 14k gold urn necklace for ashes, you will need to budget more, including up to $1000.

 How much ashes do you need for a piece of cremation jewelry?